 - The most budget-friendly option on our list

 Similar to a couple of the other options we’ve listed here, Serpstat can be used a few times for free by signing up for their trial membership.
 To use the service regularly though, you need to get yourself set up with one of their subscriptions.
-A personal plan goes for as low as $19 per month.
+A personal plan goes for $55 per month.

 The Moz Keyword Explorer serves up easy to use, out-of-the-box keyword recommendations.
 Moz’s SEO tool boasts all the features you’d expect from the very best keyword research tools, plus two very unique data points.